kaemic3/GMu/Readme.md

 By default, gb_snek.gb is loaded.
 - To unpause the emulator, press "P".
 - To load another ROM file, you can use the keybind combo "left alt + F".
-The use the arrow keys to pick one from the list, then enter to load it.
+Then use the arrow keys to pick one from the list, then enter to load it.
 - "WASD" control up, down, left, and right.
 - "F" = B, "G" = A, "H" = select, "J" = start.